-- "FOR" the election of the nominees for director; - "FOR" the approval of the 2020 Employee, Director and Consultant Equity Incentive Plan; - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020; - "FOR" the approval, on a non-binding advisory basis, of the compensation of the Company's named executive officers, as disclosed in this proxy statement; and - "1 YEAR" for the preferred frequency for future non-binding advisory votes to approve the compensation of the Company's named executive officers.
+- "FOR" the election of the nominees for director; - "FOR" the approval of the amendment to the 2020 Employee, Director and Consultant Equity Incentive Plan to add 2,250,000 additional shares for issuance under the plan; - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2021; and - "FOR" the approval, on a non-binding advisory basis, of the compensation of the Company's named executive officers, as disclosed in this proxy statement.

-If any other matter is presented at the annual meeting, your proxy provides that your shares will be voted by the proxy holder listed in the proxy in accordance with his best judgment.
+If any other matter is presented at the annual meeting, the individual acting as your proxy will vote your shares in accordance with his or her best judgment.
 At the time this proxy statement was first made available, we knew of no matters that needed to be acted on at the annual meeting, other than those discussed in this proxy statement.